XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 1. Download and Install NixOS from the [official site](https://nixos.org/download).
 2. Temporarily install ripgrep and fish using the command: `nix-shell -p ripgrep fish --run fish`.
 You can also use classic bash and grep for the next step without installing fish and ripgrep.
-3. Run the command `rg --hidden FIXME` and change/add lines to match your device, swaps, partitions, and file systems in the configuration files (`/etc/nixos/configuration.nix` & `/etc/nixos/hardware-configuration.nix`).
+3. Run the command `rg --hidden FIXME` and change/add lines to match your device, swaps, partitions, and file systems in the configuration files (`/etc/nixos/configuration.nix` & `/etc/nixos/hardware-configuration.nix`). 🚨Ensure that you configure USBGuard in the `configuration.nix` file to avoid potential issues.
+By default, USBGuard blocks all USB devices, which can lead to the disabling of crucial hardware components such as the integrated camera, bluetooth, wifi, etc. To configure USBGuard properly, add your trusted USB devices to the configuration.
+You can obtain a list of all connected devices by using the `lsusb` command from the usbutils package.
+Failure to configure USBGuard appropriately may result in the inability to connect any USB devices to your machine.
+If needed, you can also disable USBGuard altogether by setting `services.usbguard.enable` to `false` in the configuration:`services.usbguard.enable = false;`.
+This step ensures that USBGuard is not actively blocking any USB devices.
 4. To change the default username and/or hostname, run the command `rg --hidden 'xnm'` to find and fix all instances of the username, and `rg --hidden 'isitreal-laptop'` for the hostname.
 Make sure to change the username to match yours to avoid login issues.
 5. Copy all files (with replacements) from the `home` directory to your `$HOME` directory in Linux.
-6. Copy all files (with replacements) from the `nixos` directory to `/etc/nixos/`.
-It's recommended not to copy and replace `hardware-configuration.nix`; only copy it if you have already change it for your hardware.
+6. Copy all files (with replacements) from the `nixos` directory to `/etc/nixos/`. 🚨It's recommended not to copy and replace `hardware-configuration.nix`; use default generated one, or only copy my `hardware-configuration.nix` if you have already change it for your hardware.
 7. Run the command `sudo nixos-rebuild switch`.
 After this, you will have a complete system.
 You can also use flakes after first setup by running `sudo nixos-rebuild switch --flake /etc/nixos` if needed.

 ## ⌨️ Keybindings